“It was the highlight of our vacation!” … Year after year, wave after wave, this is our most frequent compliment

-Alex returns to Dave Hansen for his fourth season and brings along 13 seasons of guiding experience, making him one of our most excellent guides!
+Alex returns to Dave Hansen for his fifth season and brings along 14 seasons of guiding experience, making him one of our most excellent guides!

 In search of a year-round sandle burn, Alex often makes like a bird and migrates south for the winter; most recently venturing to Honduras to guide on the Cangrejal.
 Alex’s grand adventures in guiding have also led him down rivers in Maine, Costa Rica, and New Zealand.

 Hailing from North Yarmouth, Maine, Alex first moved out west to Denver to study international studies at the University of Denver.

 He enjoys kayaking, skiing, hanging out with friends, exploring new places, and eating at Yankee Doodle.
 If he’s not on the river, he is most likely on his way there.

 Alex encourages his guests to dress warm, have fun, and not stress!